 Best Camping Pillow For Comfort

 For a camping pillow that’s the best of both worlds in packability and comfort, check out the Therm a Rest Air Head Down Pillow (Regular; Large).
 It packs down small and is superbly comfortable and lightweight, weighing only 5 ounces.
-The tantalizing combination of an inflatable core with a thick layer of down feathers makes this pillow super comfortable.
-To top it off, the exterior is a silky-smooth brushed polyester cover.
+The tantalizing combination of an inflatable core and a thick layer of down feathers makes this pillow super comfortable.
+To top it off, the exterior cover is made from silky-smooth brushed polyester.
 Keep in mind that for this level of comfort, there is a hefty price tag.

 - Super comfy